Update April 2: Governor Inslee announced that the "Stay Home—Stay Healthy" Order is extended to at least May 4th.

 As a high-level overview, workers in the following industries may be declared "essential" workers and/or businesses.
 This is not an exhaustive list.

-- Healthcare and Public Health – This is expansive, and includes dentists, psychologists, pharmacists, midwives and doulas, social workers, speech pathologists, laboratory personnel, distributors of medical equipment, behavioral health workers, workers that manage health plans, veterinarians, etc.
+- Healthcare and Public Health – This is expansive, and includes dentists, psychologists, pharmacists, midwives and doulas, social workers, speech pathologists, laboratory personnel, distributors of medical equipment, behavioral health workers, workers that manage health plans, veterinarians, etc.; workers and facilities supporting essential research, development, operations and clinical trials, including biotech therapies.

 - Emergency Services – Law enforcement, first responders, and workers who support the operation, inspection, and maintenance of essential public works facilities and operations, such as dams, bridges, and sewer mains.

-- Food and Agriculture – Includes groceries, pharmacies, and retailers of food and beverages, restaurant (carry-out and delivery operations only); food manufacturer employees and their supplier employees.
+- Food and Agriculture – Includes groceries, pharmacies, and retailers of food and beverages, restaurant (carry-out and delivery operations only); food manufacturer employees and their supplier employees; workers supporting commercial geoduck facilities or commercial fishing.

-- Energy – Workers in the electricity industry; petroleum workers; and natural and propane gas workers.
+- Energy – Workers in the electricity industry; petroleum workers; and natural and propane gas workers; and renewable energy generation, natural gas generation and biofuel refining (and IT workers supporting these operations, subject to the March 31 Guidance Bulletin).

 - Water and Wastewater – Workers needed to operate and maintain drinking water and wastewater infrastructure.